Bruce The Elf

 Paper towels or cotton rags

-As you watch and pay attention in life to the changing light, seasons, the different shapes and vast variety of colour that surrounds you.
+As you watch and pay attention in life to the changing light, seasons.The different shapes and vast variety of colour that surrounds you.
 Do you ever question the why and how of it all, do you realize how blessed we all are.
-Do you ever feel as though you would like to capture a scene in front of you or recreate something from a photograph with paint on paper and fabric.

 Just one step at a time, one layer after another and you will start to see images that you have painted emerging from a piece of fabric.
 What, I mean to say is... would you like to paint on fabric what you see... so others can see ...what you see.

-Gail E. Thomas has been painting since the age of 7 ( 51 years).
+Gail E. Thomas has been painting since the age of 7 ( 53 years).
 She has her work in private and corporate art collections in Canada, USA, England, Wales and Australia.

 Come and join her, she enjoys sharing her knowledge and her love of painting.